-November 19, 2005: the day Roger Federer scored the only double bagel in the history of the Masters Cup
+November 19, 2005: The day Roger Federer scored the only double bagel in the history of the Masters Cup/ATP Finals

 Every day Tennis Majors takes you back in time to celebrate a great moment in tennis history.
-Today, we go back to 2005 to witness how Roger Federer blanked Gaston Gaudio, 6-0, 6-0, in the semi-finals of the Tennis Masters Cup.
+Today, we go back to 2005 to witness how Roger Federer blanked Gaston Gaudio, 6-0, 6-0, in the semi-finals of the ATP Masters Cup

-On this day, November 19, 2005, in the semi-finals of the Masters Cup, the undisputed world No 1, Roger Federer, achieved a unique feat in the history of the event, defeating world No 9, Gaston Gaudio, in less than 50 minutes – without losing a single game (6-0, 6-0).
-Despite the heavy domination of the Swiss at the time (he had lost only three matches in the entire season so far) and Gaudio’s known preference for clay, seeing such a one-sided match in the year-end tournament of the greats was more than unexpected.
+On this day, November 19, 2005, in the semi-finals of the ATP Masters Cup (now known as the ATP Finals), the undisputed world No 1, Roger Federer, achieved a unique feat in the history of the event, defeating world No 9 Gaston Gaudio, in less than 50 minutes – without losing a single game (6-0, 6-0).
+Despite the heavy domination of the Swiss at the time (he had lost only three matches in the entire season so far) and Gaudio’s known preference for clay, seeing such a one-sided match in the year-end tournament of the top eight players was more than unexpected.

-At the end of 2005, Roger Federer, born in 1981, had become the world No 1, fulfilling the vast potential that many had seen in the young Swiss as a junior and fledgling pro.
+At the end of 2005, Roger Federer had become world No 1, fulfilling the vast potential that many had seen in the young Swiss as a junior and fledgling pro.
 After he finished 1998 as world No 1 in juniors, Federer performed well in his first professional matches: in his five first main tour appearances, in 1998-1999, he reached the quarter-finals three times, in Toulouse, Marseille and Rotterdam.
 Federer’s mind-blowing game amazed, and it was a swift rise that took him to No 1.

-If many experts expected a one-sided match, no one could had foreseen that in such a prestigious event featuring only the very best players in the world, Roger Federer would be able to crush his opponent, 6-0, 6-0, in less than 50 minutes!
-The Argentinian didn’t seem to have properly recovered from his last round-robin match against Fernando Gonzalez, whom he had defeated 1-6, 7-5, 7-5, on the previous day.
-His serve was particularly affected, with four double faults in his first game and nine in total.
+If many pundits expected a one-sided match, no one could had foreseen that in such a prestigious event featuring only the eight best players in the world, Federer would be able to crush his opponent, 6-0, 6-0, in less than 50 minutes!!
+The Argentine didn’t seem to have properly recovered from his last round-robin match against Fernando Gonzalez, whom he had defeated 1-6, 7-5, 7-5, on the previous day.
+His serve was particularly affected, with four double faults in his first service game and nine in total.
 Meanwhile, Federer hit 22 winners, against only three for Gaudio.

 “It couldn’t have been better,” said Federer.
 “It gives me great confidence for tomorrow.”

-In case of a final victory, the Swiss would be the first player to win three consecutive Masters Cups since Ivan Lendl in 1987.
+A win in the final would make the Swiss the first player to win three consecutive Masters Cups since Ivan Lendl in 1987.

-Gaston Gaudio would never qualify for the Masters Cup again.
-The Argentinian would not even add another title to his list of achievements, quickly declining to the point where he would leave the top 100 once and for all before the end of 2007.
+Gaudio would never qualify for the Masters Cup again.
+The Argentine would not even add another title to his list of achievements, quickly declining to the point where he would leave the top 100 once and for all before the end of 2007.